 - Click Open.

-- Orthophotos, digital surface models and point clouds (.tif, .jpg, .png, .las. laz) will be converted to a terrain first.
+- Orthophotos, digital surface models, and point clouds (.tif, .jpg, .png, .las, .laz) are converted to a terrain first.

-- During the conversion process you'll see the progress appear.
+- During the conversion process you'll see the progress bar appear.

 - You can start your virtual survey now!

-- Or you can add an existing CAD or GIS file which will be imported directly (.dxf, .shp, .csv, xml)
+- Or you can add an existing CAD or GIS file that are imported directly (.dxf, .shp, .csv, xml)

 Tips & Tricks

-- The project coordinate system will be determined by the first dataset that you add to your project.
+- The project coordinate system is determined by the first dataset that you add to your project.
 Read more information here.

-- You can also add a set of image or elevation tiles.
-Virtual Surveyor combines them together to one terrain file.
+- You can also add a set of images or elevation tiles.
+Virtual Surveyor combines them into one terrain file.